38 interesting gamification examples to unlock user engagement & loyalty

 Users can compare their participation with their friends or people from all around the world.
 Next to its gamification elements, the calling of having a reliable traffic app also adds to users’ motivation.
 The community of engaged drivers has helped Waze get over 130 million monthly active users.

-Gamification Example Bird: motivates people to ride electric scooters
+Bird Gamification Example: motivates people to ride and charge electric scooters

 Bird is an electric scooter charging company.
 They use gamification for apps to motivate users to hunt down scooters and charge them.